 The front door and windows had bars, but in her experience, people didn't often think much about the back door.
 She figured there was a good chance the heavy metal door could be opened with nothing more than a piece of stiff wire.
 Work the wire into the jam, slip the latch and pull-

 The alarm sounded!

 No matter.
 She knew where the gun was.
-She dashed to the gun case, smashed her elbow into the glass, and had the Nasty Gal in hand within seconds.
+Cleo cast a quick glance around the shop floor, looking for something blunt and heavy, and landed on weight bench with loose weights sitting on top.
+She picked up one of the weight plates, dashed to the gun case, and smashed the plate into the glass.
+She used the plate to break more of th glass out of her way, then grabbed the Nasty Gal from the case.
 Her first smash-and-grab!
-Cleo ran straight back to the back door, but she paused before exiting.
+Cleo ran straight back to the back door, but she stopped in the doorway.
 She reached in her pocket and threw a wad of cash totaling $2800 into the store.
 The wad exploded into a shower of bills and wafted down to settle on the floor and counters.
 With that, she threw herself in her car and got the fuck outta dodge.

-The pawn shop owner arrived on the scene minutes later.
-It was very clear to him who did this.
+The pawn shop owner arrived on the scene minutes later, having been alerted by his alarm system.
+It was obvious to him who did this.
 Only one thing was stolen and it had still been paid for.
 Petty thugs didn't leave you enough money for the stolen goods with change leftover to buy a new gun case.
 He rifled through the bills one more time, just to be certain of the amount.
 That's when he saw the the handwriting on one of the bills.